 The Central Monitor Capacitive Touch Panel is customized by KIB and Newmar based on the model and year of coach, as well as the available standard and optional equipment.
 Based on the configuration of the coach, the location of icons, settings, or statuses and corresponding descriptions may vary from what is shown, but the operation of the panel is the same.

 HVAC is a control system interface to the RV's heating and cooling system, and:

-- Controls the Dometic rooftop air conditioners - Controls the furnace or heating system - Allows Heat/Cool temperature setting within 55 to 90 degree range
+- Controls the Dometic rooftop air conditioners - Controls the furnace or Oasis heating system, which also serves as the water heater